nelsonfigueroa/nelson.cloud/content/posts/go_basics.md

 }
 ```

+**Quick note on default values**

+When creating variables, if no value is assigned, a default value will be assigned.
+For integers, the default value is 0.
+For strings, it is an empty string.
+Arrays with no values assigned will also have default values.
+For example, an array of type integer will contain zeroes.

+## Slices

-Since arrays are fixed, we can't add elements once the array size is specified.
+Since arrays are fixed, we can't more elements than the specified size.
 We can get around this using array slices.
 Slices don't have a fixed number of elements.
 Slices are an abstraction of arrays to make them easier to work with.
 You do not necessarily need an existing fixed array to create a slice.
 The syntax is similar to fixed arrays, except we do not specify the array size:

 ```go
 package main